 Natalia Akopyants, PhD

-Dr. Natalia Akopyants is an instructor of molecular microbiology at Washington University School of Medicine.
-A native of Moscow, Russia, she received her MS degree in genetics from Lomonosov Moscow State University and her PhD in molecular biology and genetics from the Russian Academy of Science/Institute of Bioorganic Chemistry.
+Natalia Akopyants, PhD, is an instructor of molecular microbiology at Washington University School of Medicine.
+A native of Moscow, she earned her master’s degree in genetics from Lomonosov Moscow State University and her doctorate in molecular biology and genetics from the Russian Academy of Science/Institute of Bioorganic Chemistry.
 She then subsequently completed her postdoctoral training at Washington University in St. Louis.